bdeckard92/dupUT/01-Class-Content/05-Third-Party-APIs/01-Activities/01-Bootstrap-Card-Layout/README.md

 # Bootstrap Card Layout

-In this activity, you will use the Bootstrap grid layout and components to quickly build a user interface.
+In this activity, you will use the Bootstrap grid layout with components to quickly build a user interface.

 ## Instructions

-* Using Bootstrap, build a page from scratch according to the design in the image below.
+* Using Bootstrap, build a page, from scratch, matching the design in the image below.

 ![Card-layout design](card-layout.png)